Abfraction: Treatment

 Treatment of abfraction lesions can be difficult due to the many possible causes.
 To provide the best treatment option the dental clinician must determine the level of activity and predict possible progression of the lesion.
 A No.12 scalpel is carefully used by the dental clinician to make a small indentation on the lesion, this is then closely monitored for changes.
 Loss of a scratch mark signifies that the lesion is active and progressing.

 It is usually recommended when an abfraction lesion is less than 1 millimeter, monitoring at regular intervals is a sufficient treatment option.
 If there are concerns around aesthetics or clinical consequences such as dentinal hypersensitivity, a dental restoration (white filling) may be a suitable treatment option.

 Aside from restoring the lesion, it is equally important to remove any other possible causative factors.

-Adjustments to the biting surfaces of the teeth alter the way the upper and lower teeth come together, this may assist by redirecting the occlusal load.
+Adjustments to the biting surfaces of the teeth alter the way the upper and lower teeth come together, which may assist by redirecting the occlusal load.
 The aim of this is to redirect the force of the load to the long axis of the tooth, therefore removing the stress on the lesion.
 This can also be achieved by altering the tooth surfaces such as cuspal inclines, reducing heavy contacts and removing premature contacts.
 If bruxism is deemed a contributing factor an occlusal splint can be an effective treatment for eliminating the irregular forces placed on the tooth.